devstudiosk/wp-reports/readme.txt

 Powerful reporting framework for WordPress.
 Written by developers for developers.

 == Changelog ==
+1.0.10
+CSS tweaks to the table reports plus a little bit of build optimalization.

 1.0.9
 Fixed an issue with tabular reports not reloading the UI properly with new data.